araobp/unity-sabae/README.md

 The image above is a screenshot of video streaming from Unity Render Steraming to Google Pixel4

+My PC is not equipped with NVIDIA's GPU (software video encoding), but the latency of its streaming is very small.

 ## Goal of this project

 - Stream 3D digital twin of Sabae city to my smartphone via RTP media with help from WebRTC.